Srednekolymsk: Transportation

 The town is served by the Srednekolymsk Airport (IATA: SEK).
 In the summer, river transport takes place, and in the winter, land transport can be performed on the ice.

 Climate

 Srednekolymsk has a dry and very cold subarctic climate (Köppen climate classification Dfc), bordering on an extreme subarctic climate (Köppen climate classification Dfd), featuring with mild, sometimes hot, even very hot, but short summers and extremely brutal winters with almost no snowfall.
-The winter lasts from October until May and temperatures rise rapidly enough for Siberian larch trees to be able to grow during the fleeting summer, before falling rapidly again in August and September.
+The winter lasts from October until May and temperatures rise rapidly enough for Dahurian larch trees to be able to grow during the fleeting summer, before falling rapidly again in August and September.
 Temperatures often do not exceed 0 C between late September and early May.

 The midnight sun is above the horizon from 30 May to 13 July, the polar night last from 19 December to 24 December (6 days).